Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 You can use the usual tools that would be used in a therapy session or when teaching them skills at home, such as visual rules, checklists, signs, stories, and schedules.
 Choose whatever it is that your child has had success with in other settings in the past.

-Using visual aids like photos, words, colors, and textures to label everyday appliances, furniture, rooms, drawers, etc., will help your child to more easily associate the items with where they go or what their purpose is.
-Labels increase the likelihood of your child using something for its intended purpose and discourage unsafe behaviors.
+When you want to child-proof a home for an autistic child, using visual aids like photos, words, colors, and textures to label everyday appliances, furniture, rooms, drawers, etc., can be very beneficial.
+Labels will help your child to more easily associate the items with where they go or what their purpose is.
+Labels also increase the likelihood of your child using something for its intended purpose and discourage unsafe behaviors.

-Telling your child not to walk out the front door isn’t enough.
-Use visuals to relay the message more clearly.
-You could place stop signs on doors that lead outside or to stairs or on drawers that they shouldn’t open.
-Or you could mark the floor with painter’s tape to show where they shouldn’t walk close to hazardous furniture.
+Telling your child not to walk out the front door isn’t always enough.
+Using visuals can help you relay the message more clearly.
+For example, you could place stop signs on doors that lead outside or to stairs or on drawers that they shouldn’t open.
+Or you could mark the floor around hazardous furniture with painter’s tape to show the areas where they shouldn’t walk.

 Autistic children are often creatures of habit and structure.
 Keeping things tidy and in their place means children will know where to find things and where to put them once they are done.
-This will lead to less frustration, making them less likely to engage in unsafe behaviors.
+This will lead to less frustration, thereby reducing outbursts and making them less likely to engage in unsafe or disruptive behaviors.

 If you’re wondering how to make your home autism-friendly, here are some of the modifications that you can make:

 • Move furniture away from where kids could climb it.
-Invest in some sensory appropriate climbing furniture products instead to encourage safer behaviors.
+Instead, invest in sensory-appropriate climbing furniture products to encourage safer behaviors.

-• Ensure all furniture is mounted to the floor or wall.
+• Ensure that all furniture is mounted to the floor or wall.

-• Use gates and barriers at the top and bottom of stairs to keep them from climbing and falling down.
+• Use gates and barriers at the top and bottom of stairs to keep your children from climbing them or potentially falling down them.

 • Put rubber bumpers on the sharp edges of counters or furniture.